 A compelling wordsmith and communicator, Aileen brings thoughtful real-life perspective to her work.
 She has reported on Latino life since the 1972 launch of La Luz Magazine.
 An active member of the National Press Club, Aileen received Vivian Awards in 2011, 2014, 2018, 2019 and 2020 for her special projects on behalf of members.
 She is the 2020 Co-Chair of the NPC Events Committee.

 Social Media Coordinator

 Jessie Atkin is a 2015 graduate of the MFA Creative Writing Program at American University.
 She writes fiction, poetry, essays, and plays.
-Her work has appeared in The Rumpus, The YA Review Network, Writers Resist, Flock Lit, and elsewhere.
+Her work has appeared in The Rumpus, Daily Science Fiction, Writers Resist, Flock Lit, and elsewhere.
 She is also the Social Media Coordinator for the documentary, Imagining the Indian: The Fight Against Native American Mascoting.

 Lillian “Lilly” Reese

 Lilly Reese is a writer, reporter and researcher for SEW.
 She is a 2020 graduate of the University of Maryland with degrees in journalism and criminal justice.
 In high school, Reese won five individual state championships and earned a spot on Maryland’s track and field team.
 She worked with Maryland’s athletic department as a media relations intern during her undergraduate years.
 Reese preferred to work with women’s sports, including field hockey, women’s basketball, women’s lacrosse and men’s and women’s track and field.
 She has been working with the Ciesla Foundation since January 2020 on several projects including Imagining the Indian, Ben Hecht and Pissed Off.
 Reese will incorporate her passions for equality and sports to shine the light on important issues facing women in sports.